Contact

 Born in Hiroshima in 1955, Toshio Hosokawa came to Germany in 1976, where he studied composition with Isang Yun, Brian Ferneyhough, and later, Klaus Huber.
 Although his initial compositions drew inspiration from the Western avant-garde, he gradually built a new musical world between East and West.
 He first gained widespread recognition with the 2001 world premiere of his oratorio Voiceless Voice in Hiroshima.

-Toshio Hosokawa has written numerous orchestral works in recent years, including After the Storm for two sopranos and orchestra on the occasion of the 50th anniversary of the Tokyo Metropolitan Symphony Orchestra, and Woven Dreams, commissioned as part of the Roche Commissions (Cleveland Orchestra, Franz Welser-Möst, Lucerne Festival 2010).
-Circulating Ocean, premiered by the Vienna Philharmonic at the Salzburg Festival in 2005, has also become part of the repertoire of many orchestras.
 The organ concerto Umarmung, premiered in 2017 by Christian Schmitt and the Bamberg Symphony Orchestra under Jakub Hrůša, was performed by the ORF Radio Symphony Orchestra Vienna at the Vienna Konzerthaus in 2018 and again at Suntory Hall in 2019.
 The orchestral work Uzu, premiered in 2019 by the Tokyo Metropolitan Orchestra, received the Otaka Prize for the best Japanese composition of the year.
-The German premiere with the Duisburger Philharmoniker and Jonathan Stockhammer took place at the NOW!
-Festival in Essen in November 2022; the Dutch premiere with the Residentie Orkest under Jun Märkl will follow in March 2023.
-In 2021, his violin concerto Genesis for soloist Veronika Eberle, a commission from the Hamburg Philharmonic State Orchestra, Hong Kong Sinfonietta, NHK Symphony Orchestra, Hiroshima Symphony Orchestra, Prague Radio Symphony Orchestra (SOČR), and the Grafenegg Festival, was premiered in Grafenegg, where Toshio Hosokawa stayed as composer-in-residence.
+It was last heard in February 2024 as a Dutch premiere with the Antwerp Symphony Orchestra under Jun Märkl.
+In 2021, his violin concerto Genesis for soloist Veronika Eberle, a commission from the Hamburg Philharmonic State Orchestra, Hong Kong Sinfonietta, NHK Symphony Orchestra, Hiroshima Symphony Orchestra, Prague Radio Symphony Orchestra (SOČR), and the Grafenegg Festival, was premiered in Grafenegg.

 Many of Toshio Hosokawa's music theatre works are now part of the repertoire of major opera houses.
-His first opera Vision of Lear, which was received with great praise at the 1998 Munich Biennale, was followed in 2004 by Hanjo, a work staged by the choreographer Anna Teresa de Keersmaeker and co-commissioned by the Brussels opera house La Monnaie and the Aix-en-Provence Festival, which has since been performed on numerous stages.
-The US premiere of Hanjo was presented by Catapult Opera in New York in September 2022 with Talea Ensemble and Neal Goren and choreographed by Luca Veggetti.
-In April 2023, Fondazione Haydn di Bolzano e Trento will bring this production to the Teatro Sociale di Trento.
-Another production with a choreography from Sidi Larbi Cherkaoui will be part of the 2023 edition of the „Ja, Mai“ festival organized by the Bayerische Staatsoper.
+His first opera Vision of Lear, which was received with great praise at the 1998 Munich Biennale, was followed in 2004 by Hanjo, a work staged by choreographer Anna Teresa de Keersmaeker and co-commissioned by the Brussels opera house La Monnaie and the Aix-en-Provence Festival.
+It has since been performed on numerous stages, most recently in 2022 as the American premiere at the Catapult Opera in New York with the Talea Ensemble and in 2023 in a further production with choreography by Sidi Larbi Cherkaoui at the Bavarian State Opera.
+The opera Matsukaze, which, like Hanjo, is based on material from Japanese Nô theatre, was first performed in 2011 in a production by choreographer Sasha Waltz at the La Monnaie opera house in Brussels and has been revived many times.
+The monodrama The Raven for mezzo-soprano and ensemble, premiered in Brussels in 2012, was also staged in several theatrical performances.

-The opera Matsukaze, which like Hanjo is based on Japanese Noh theatre, was first performed in 2011 in choreographer Sasha Waltz's production at the La Monnaie opera house in Brussels and has been revived many times.
-The monodrama The Raven for mezzo-soprano and ensemble, premiered in Brussels in 2012, has also been staged in the meantime.
 In quick succession, Toshio Hosokawa has presented three more operas: Stilles Meer debuted at the Hamburg State Opera in 2016, the one-act melodrama Futari Shizuka (The Maiden from the Sea) premiered in Paris in 2017 and was followed in 2018 by Erdbeben.
-Träume at Stuttgart Opera, based on a libretto by Büchner Prize winner Marcel Bayer.
-In 2020, the musical material from the opera was also used to create the four-movement orchestral suite Erdbeben.
-Träume which was finally premiered in November 2022 by the Orchestra del Teatro Comunale di Bologna under Marco Angius at the Teatro Comunale di Bologna.
+Träume at Stuttgart Opera, based on a libretto by Büchner Prize winner Marcel Beyer.
+The musical material of the opera was used to create the four-movement orchestral suite Erdbeben.
+Träume, which was premiered in November 2022 by the Orchestra del Teatro Comunale di Bologna under Marco Angius and whose revised version was first performed by the Hamburg Symphony Orchestra under Sylvain Cambreling at the Elbphilharmonie in 2023.
 In 2021, the musical fairy tale Deine Freunde aus der Ferne, in which Toshio Hosokawa and writer Yoko Tawada take the young audience on a dream journey to distant worlds, was launched at the Philharmonie Luxembourg by the ensemble United Instruments of Lucilin and narrator Salome Kammer.

 Toshio Hosokawa has received numerous awards and prizes.
 He has been a member of the Academy of Fine Arts Berlin since 2001 and was a fellow of Berlin’s Institute for Advanced Study in 2006/7 and 2008/9.
 In 2013/14 he was composer in residence at the Netherlands Philharmonic Orchestra as well as at the Hiroshima Symphony Orchestra from 2019 till 2021.
 In 2018 he received the Japan Foundation award, and in 2021 he was awarded the Goethe Medal for his services to cultural exchange between Japan and Germany.
 He is artistic director of the Takefu International Music Festival and artistic director of the Suntory Hall International Program for Music Composition.

-Season 2022/23
+Season 2023/24

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.